COVID digest: Pandemic-hit German firms have no right to compensation, court says | DW | 17.03.2022

 Martin, whose position is known as the Taoiseach in Ireland, was set to meet Biden at the White House on Thursday, on St Patrick's Day.

-South Korea has hit another daily record in COVID-19 infections and fatalities as the country struggles to contain an Omicron-fueled wave.
-With Thursday's new cases at 621,266, Wednesday’s record of just over 400,000 cases had been shattered.
+South Korea has hit another daily record in COVID-19 infections and fatalities as the country struggles to contain an omicron-fueled wave.
+With Thursday's new cases at 621,266, Wednesday’s record of just over 400,000 cases has been shattered.

 South Korea reported 429 deaths in the latest 24 hours, nearly 140 more than the previous one-day record set on Tuesday.